mas-bandwidth/netcode/STANDARD.md

     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

-The encryption key is the private key known to the web backend and the dedicated server instances.

-The nonce for encryption is a 64 bit sequence number starting at zero and increasing with each connect token generated.
+The nonce for encryption is a 64 bit sequence number that starts at zero and increases with each connect token generated.

-Encryption is performed on the first 1024 - 16 bytes, leaving the last 16 bytes in the 1024 byte buffer to store the HMAC:
+Encryption is performed on the first 1024 - 16 bytes in the buffer only, leaving the last 16 bytes to store the HMAC:

     [encrypted private connect token] (1008 bytes)
     [hmac of private connect token] (16 bytes)

 This is referred to as the _encrypted private connect token data_.

-The public portion of the connect token is not encrypted.
-It provides the client with information it needs to connect to the dedicated server.

-Together the public and private portions form a _connect token_:
+Together the public and private data form a _connect token_:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application